APPLYING FOR CERTIFICATION

 If you do not respond to ORH within required time lines ORH will make a recommendation on your application based on the information we have available.

 In some cases, ORH may require a second on-site review in order to verify quality improvement recommendations have been implemented.
-If a second review is required, ORH will require your organization to pay an second inspection fee.
-The cost of a second on-site review is $450.
+If a second review is required, ORH will require your organization to pay a second on-site review fee of $450.
 You can avoid payment of this second fee by ensuring your property is ready for an onsite review.

 Once ORH has received a response from your organization concerning any required quality improvements, ORH will make a recommendation concerning your application to the ORH Executive Committee of the ORH Board of Directors.